Shreyashwaghe/Material-Simulation/Approximating Pi value using Monte Carlo Method/readme.md

 Area of Square/ Area of qadrant = (side)^2 / (π * radius^2 /4) = 4/ π
 => π = 4 * Area of Quadrant / Area of Square.

-The Ratio of the area, we are approximating using the ratio of number of random points lying inside the Quadrant to the total number of points inside the square
+The Ratio of the area, we are approximating using the ratio of number of random points lying inside the Quadrant to the total number of points inside the square.

+We are randomly selecting the points on the square, can count them as blue/red.
+As the number of samples increases, our approximation becomes better

 π ≈ 4 * Number of points inside Quadrant (ie Blue Dots) / Total number of points inside the Square (ie Blue + Red Dots)